g-romero-almansa/Inception/README.md

     ssh gromero-@localhost -p 4343

+To change and create hostname

+	nano /etc/hosts and here add 127.0.0.1 gromero-.42.fr

 Makefile with just a few rules to set up all containers, delete all containers images and networks and to put down and then up all containers.

     docker-compose -f srcs/docker-compose.yml build